 We then examine the impact of the Indian Ocean decoupling on the ENSO variability.
 Figure 2 shows the standard deviations of the interannual SST anomalies calculated from the control run and the decoupled experiment.
-The maximum standard deviation produced by the control run (Figure 2a) is close to the observations, which is about 1.2°C. However, the simulated ENSO structure locates too far away from the coast compared to the observed.
-This is a known deficiency of CCSM3 in ENSO simulation (Deser et al. 2006).
+The maximum standard deviation produced by the control run (Fig. 2a) is close to the observations, which is about 1.2°C. However, the simulated ENSO structure locates too far away from the coast compared to the observed.
+This is a known deficiency of CCSM3 in ENSO simulations (Deser et al. 2006).
 Figure 2b shows that the ENSO SST variability in the decoupled experiment is significantly reduced.
 The reduction of the standard deviation is as large as 0.3°C in the central equatorial Pacific.
-This result is consistent with previous studies of Yu et al. (2002) using the UCLA CGCM and Wu and Kirtman (200) using the COLA CGCM.
+This result is consistent with previous studies of Yu et al. (2002) using the University of California, Los Angeles (UCLA), CGCM and Wu and Kirtman (2004) using the Center for Ocean-Land-Atmosphere Studies (COLA) CGCM.
 They both found the Indian Ocean coupling could increase ENSO intensity in CGCMs.
 It should be noted that the spatial pattern of the ENSO SST anomalies is not changed by the Indian Ocean coupling.
 The SST anomalies still centered more toward the central Pacific.
-We also notice little change in the phase locking property of ENSO between the control and the decoupled simulations.
-Figure 3 shows the seasonal variations of the standard deviation of the Niño3.4 (5°S-5°N, 170°W-120°W) SST anomalies calculated from the two CCSM3 simulations.
+We also notice little change in the phase-locking property of ENSO between the control and the decoupled simulations.
+Figure 3 shows the seasonal variations of the standard deviation of the Niño-3.4 (5°S-5°N, 170°W-120°W) SST anomalies calculated from the two CCSM3 simulations.
 Although the month of the minimum standard deviation shifts from March in the control run to June in the decoupled experiment, the general features in the phase locking remain unchanged.
 In particular, the mature phase of the simulated ENSO occurs in boreal winter in both simulations.

-We further examine in Figure 4 the power spectra of monthly Niño3.4 SST anomalies calculated from the two simulations.
-As expected, a near 2-year single peak dominates the power spectrum of the control run (blue).
-This excessively strong biennial ENSO signal is reduced dramatically by about 75% in the decoupled experiment (red).
+We further examine in Fig. 4 the power spectra of monthly Niño-3.4 SST anomalies calculated from the two simulations.
+As expected, a near 2-yr single peak dominates the power spectrum of the control run (thick solid line).
+This excessively strong biennial ENSO signal is reduced dramatically by about 75% in the decoupled experiment (thick dashed line).
 It is important to note that the Indian Ocean decoupling does not increase the power of ENSO in other frequency bands.
 According to the feedback mechanism proposed by Kug and Kang (2006), by turning off the ocean-atmosphere coupling in the Indian Ocean and its feedback to ENSO, the turnabout of ENSO cycles could be lengthened and ENSO's recurrence may shift to lower frequencies.
 But no such a frequency shift is found in our CCSM3 simulations.
 One possible explanation for this difference is that the way the model ENSO interacts with the Indian Ocean in CCSM3 is not exactly the same as in the observation.